Quantum fields on self-similar spacetimes: Conclusion

 Let us compare our results on the scalar quantum field on the Hayward and the critical Roberts spacetime with those recently obtained in \cite{TomasevicWu}.
 There, a dimensional reduction technique is used, i.e., one first uses the assumption of spherical symmetry to reduce the classical theory to a two-dimensional one, involving a dilaton.
 In the two-dimensional theory, one has a classically traceless stress tensor, but a trace anomaly in the quantum theory.
 This leads to a one-loop non-local effective action.
 Due to the non-locality, boundary conditions are necessary, which amount to a state-dependence.
-Also in this framework, a quantum Lyapunov exponent $\omega_q = 2$ is found (which, as argued in the Introduction based on the fixed scaling of the commutator and the positivity constraint, is a generic prediction of quantum field theory on curved spacetimes).
+Also in this framework, a Lyapunov exponent $\omega_q = 2$ is found (which, as argued in the Introduction based on the fixed scaling of the commutator and the positivity constraint, is a generic prediction of quantum field theory on curved spacetimes).
 The results of \cite{TomasevicWu} on the stress tensor differ from ours in the coefficient of $e^{2 u}$, as there is no geometric component growing linearly in $u$.
 As it is not claimed in \cite{TomasevicWu} that the considered state respects self-similarity, this is not in direct contradiction to our general statement about such states.
-However, the stress tensor computed in \cite{TomasevicWu} depends on $u$ only through $e^{2 u}$ and in view of the above discussion it seems highly implausible that there is a Hadamard state giving rise to such a stress tensor expectation value.
-Rather, it seems that the scaling effects of renormalization, which are responsible for the $u e^{2 u}$ term, are not properly accounted for in the framework used in \cite{TomasevicWu}.
-Furthermore, by construction (independently of the choice of the state), in the framework used in \cite{TomasevicWu} a certain linear combination of the ``non-angular'' components of the stress tensor must be a fixed $u$-independent quantity (determined by the trace anomaly) times $e^{2 u}$.
-For the states constructed here, this is not the case, due to the geometric linearly growing term.
-Due the shortcomings of the method used in \cite{TomasevicWu} regarding the coefficient of the exponential growth of the stress tensor, it is doubtful that it constitutes a reliable method for the study of quantum effects in critical collapse spacetimes.
+However, the stress tensor computed in \cite{TomasevicWu} depends on $u$ only through $e^{2 u}$ and in view of the above discussion it seems implausible that there is a Hadamard state giving rise to such a stress tensor expectation value.
+From the perspective of local and covariant renormalization taken here, it seems as if the scaling effects of renormalization, which are responsible for the $u e^{2 u}$ term, are not properly accounted for in the dimensional reduction framework used in \cite{TomasevicWu}.

 As for future perspectives, it would certainly be interesting to apply our general result for the study of backreaction.
 Due to its linear growth, the geometric term is generically the dominant one at large $u$, so that in a first approximation the state-dependent part could be ignored.